TDG-Platform/docs/Image_Registration.md

 # Image Registration (image2image)

-The Image Registration task will remove misregistrations between two images.
-It will attempt to find similar image features that are misregistered by up to 200 pixels and warp the source image accordingly.
-There is also an option to specify a warp boundary via a polygon shapefile.
-In this case, there is a full warp nested inside the boundary and no warp outside the boundary, with a smooth transition in between.
-The warped source will have the same metadata as the source and be output with the suffix “warped” appended to the original filename.
+The image2image task will remove misregistrations between two images.
+It does so by attempting to find similar image features and warping the source image accordingly.
+The warped source will have the same metadata as the source and be output with the suffix “_warped” appended to the original filename.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!